srushti-vai/Olympics-Data-Analysis/README.md

 **Sorting your data with explanations.**
 - sort by number of medals per country
-- sorting by age of athletes (can be done with male, female, and total) to see oldest athletes (used in visualization)
+- DONE: sorting by age of athletes (can be done with male, female, and total) to see oldest athletes (used in visualization)
 -